ucsd-progsys/liquidhaskell/README.md

 #### Predicate Aliases

-Sometimes, the propositions in the refinements can get rather long and verbose.
+Often, the propositions in the refinements can get rather long and verbose.
 You can write predicate aliases like so:

     {-@ predicate Lt X Y = X < Y        @-}